 Only individuals who are onsite providing a paid service to the community or to a resident should be wearing a provider badge.
 The provider badge is worn horizontally.

-Accushield credentialing communities will have an additional "Temporary" badge that will print for providers that are still in a 30 day grace period for submitting the required credentials to work on community property.
+Accushield credentialing communities will have additional "Temporary" and "Denied" badges that will print for providers that have not provided the required credentials to work on community property.
 See Badges for Credentialing Community to learn the additional scenarios that you will experience and what to do when they arise in your community.